svobtom/onedata4sci/docs/source/labs/oneprovider.rst

 In docker-compose file there is specified restart policy to run the container ``unless-stopped``.
 So the container run also after reboot of the host (in case of  docker daemon is run automatically after reboot – this is a default behaviour).

 You can always see live output of Oneprovider container by command

 .. code:: bash

-   docker-compose -f docker-compose.yml logs --follow --timestamps
+   docker-compose -f docker-compose.yml logs --follow --timestamps --tail 100

 The first start-up of the container can last for a few minutes.
 The process is done when you see in the log output the message
 Cluster initialized successfully